abubanggheed/music-hub/README.md

 If you are using a firebase storage, I recomend deleting the content of config.js from lines 5 through 10, and replacing them with your own configurations.

+Create a .env file and set the value of SERVER_SESSION_SECRET to some long, random string.

 ### Database
 Create a new postgresql database called music_hub.
 In that database, create the tables written in database.sql.